 Ge’s painting confronts us with a challenging fact: the truth is not obvious.
 Jesus certainly doesn’t look like an embodiment of truth in the painting, and in fact many who encountered Jesus wrote him off as a blasphemer or an out-and-out nut.
 If I had been there, I might have reacted the same way; I don’t know.
 How would you have reacted to seeing and hearing Jesus?

 But one thing is for sure: you can’t get anywhere near the truth through soundbites or slogans.
 You have to think things through.
 You have to set aside biases.
 You have to admit you could be wrong, and admit you don’t know something — very hard things for many people to do.

-As the world grows more complex and pace of change accelerates, the quest for truth is more important than ever; otherwise, we are just passengers on a runaway train attempting to be steered by people who are no more competent than Pilate.
+As the world grows more complex and pace of change accelerates, the quest for truth is more important than ever; in its absence, we are just passengers on a runaway train attempting to be steered by people who are no more competent than Pilate.

 Not a good place to be.